Government Tear Gas vs Molotov Cocktails: Hong Kong’s Street Fight for Democracy

-Here’s an early days explanation of how the protests began (back in June) and some history of Hong Kong and its complicated relationship with China:
+Here’s an early days explanation of how the protests began and some history of Hong Kong and it’s complicated relationship with China:

 The Chinese government famously measures time in ‘dynasties’ or ‘thousand-year’ periods, and they see an opportunity to encroach on a place full of Chinese speaking people who also inconveniently celebrate free trade and the free press.
 The Chinese government is patient, ruthless, and untethered.

 Anyone who speaks out publicly against the Chinese government, or in support of the protesters can expect retaliation.
 The Chinese government will threaten any company doing business in China if they are shown to allow free speech against the government.